-To support the MTE, UNDP seeks to hire an evaluation expert with experience in gender, children and social inclusion issues.
-The expert will work with the team leader and the Governance Evaluation Expert to deliver the MTE as per the terms of reference.
+To support the MTE, UNDP seeks to hire an evaluation team leader as per the terms of reference.

-2. Roles and Responsibilities of the Consultancy Team
+2. Roles and responsibilities of the Consultancy Team

 The evaluation team will undertake the following roles and responsibilities:

 - Organizing the work and preparing an evaluation plan for the team; - Conducting briefing and debriefing; and facilitating productive working relationships with UNDP, PUNOs, IPs and RPs; - Consulting with MTE Technical Committee and related partners to ensure the progress and the key evaluation questions are covered - Assuring the draft and final reports are prepared in accordance with the Terms of Reference; - Facilitating the meeting to present the main findings and recommendations of MTE and discussion of the proposed action plan for implementing the recommendations.